nikolasscoolis/Elist-Electronics/README.md

 ### Sales Trends:

 * **The company's sales peaked in December 2020 with 4,019 orders totaling $1,251,721 monthly revenue**.
 This corresponds with the boom in economy-wide spending due to pandemic-induced changing consumer behavior.
-* Beginning in April 2021, r**evenue declined on a year-over-year basis for 21 consecutive months**.
+* Beginning in April 2021, **revenue declined on a year-over-year basis for 21 consecutive months**.
 Revenue hit a company lifetime low in October 2022, with the company earning just over $178K.
 In the following months, revenue recovered slightly, following normal holiday seasonality patterns.
 * Despite the downward trend, full-year 2022 remained above the pre-COVID 2019 baseline in all three key performance indicators.
 This is primarily due to the stronger 1Q22, which recorded revenue and order count well above the same period in 2020, **up 37% and 23% respectively.**
 * Average order value saw a one-month year-over-year increase in September 2022, this can be attributed to an increased share of high-cost laptop orders.